jpsim/AWSPics/README.md

   // how long the CloudFront access is granted for, in seconds
   // note that the cookies are session cookies, and will get deleted when the browser is closed anyway "sessionDuration=86400",
-  // if false, a successful login will return HTTP 200 (typically for Ajax calls)
-  // if true, a successful login will return HTTP 302 to the Referer (typically for form submissions) "redirectOnSuccess=true",
   // KMS key ID created in step 1 "kmsKeyId=00000000-0000-0000-0000-000000000000",
   // CloudFront key pair ID from step 2